-Reload Option - Definition
+Reload Option - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.